tomhartke/RL-demonstrations/MCTS-AlphaGoZero/Go-Agent/README.md

 ### Pitfalls
 I originally masked out illegal actions wrong, forcing bad actions.
-I originally made it only possible to pass when there are 0 other options.
+Specifically, I originally made it only possible to pass when there are 0 other options.
-This is bad because there needs to be a way for the game to end so that we aren’t forced to fill in our own squares.
-If we fill in our own squares, that can remove protection and cause random loss.
+This is bad because there needs to be a way for the game to end so that we aren’t forced to fill in our own squares (sometimes passing is optimal, when you have an option to play).
+If we fill in our own squares because we're forced to not pass, that can remove protection from being surrounded by the opponent (removing "eyes" in the language of Go) and cause the final outcome of the game to be pretty random (basically whoever happens to win once all eyes are filled).
+This prevents effective training.

-Be careful about signs of terms in the game mechanics (who is which player, and what perspective is the reward evaluated from).
-Similarly, be careful about sign flips in the MCTS perspective.
+One must be careful about signs of terms in the game mechanics (who is which player, and what perspective is the reward evaluated from).
+Similarly, one has to be careful about sign flips in the MCTS perspective when choosing which action to take in simulated planning.

-I think it's good to predict the actual action probabilities of the network, rather than discrete action chosen (which depends on whether we have a high temperature or a low temperature for the conversion of MCTS visit count to action probability).
+I found it was useful to predict the actual action probabilities of the network, rather than discrete action actually chosen (which depends on whether we have a high temperature or a low temperature for the conversion of MCTS visit count to action probability).
 This ensures that we learn to act more randomly at the beginning of the game (because of the added dirichlet noise) rather than converging to some randomly chosen initial action via the policy network.
+It also seems necessary to add the Dirichlet noise only to the set of masked possible actions (not to all 82 possible actions equally).
+This ensures you get more randomization/search later in the game, as the set of available options dwindles (and therefore each gets more relative noise).

 The PUCT exploration coefficient is very important.
-I noticed that having it too high freezes in the original (random) policy, since you only explore the existing policy.
+I noticed that having it too high freezes in the original (random) policy, since the exploration term in MCTS always dominates, and you only explore the existing policy.
 That is not good.
 A higher level description of why this happens can be found in this paper (https://arxiv.org/abs/2007.12509), which describes the AGZ MCTS algorithm as regularized tree search, with a penalty for deviating from the policy network (and the coefficient of that penalty is the PUCT coefficient, roughly, so that high